maxwolf621/SpringNote/Authentication.md

 - `.getContext()` : get Current Security Context
 - `.getAuthentication()`: Obtains the currently **authenticated principal**, or an authentication **request token**

-The identity of the principal being authenticated.
+#### SecurityContext
+`SecurityContext` 持有的是代表當前使用者相關Authentication資訊的Reference。

 :::info
-- **Many of the ==authentication providers== will create a `UserDetails` object as the principal.(so we can access the databse)**
+- **Many of the ==authentication providers== will create a `UserDetails` object as the principal.(so we can access the DataBse)**

-- **The `AuthenticationManager` implementation will often return an Authentication(object Authentication) containing richer information as the principal for use by the application**
+- **The `AuthenticationManager` implementation will often return an Authentication objecti containing information as the principal for use by the application**
 :::

 [More about User's Authorization](/Pi3Ra4aQQ_2h4P8IjVfpJA)

 ## HTTP basic's Authentication

-Request directly tells the server client's password and username via Header like this
+Request directly tells the server client's password and username via Header as the following
 ```json=
  GET /secret HTTP/1.1
  Authorization: Basic QWxpY2U6MTIzNDU2
 ```
-> `QWxpY2U6MTIzNDU2` is Base64encode(password and username)
+- `QWxpY2U6MTIzNDU2` is Base64encode(password and username)

 Response if password and username is correct
 ```json=